NepyAnna/airline/README.md

 During registration:

 - The user provides a username, password, and email.
 - A User object is created.
 - A linked Profile object with the email is automatically created.
 - A confirmation email is sent to the provided email address.
 All of this happens inside the registration service (UserService), without requiring any separate client-side calls to create a profile.

+### Email Notification Service
+The application includes an email service that sends HTML-formatted booking confirmation emails using Thymeleaf templates.

+#### Features:
+- Sends a confirmation email to the user's profile email address after a successful registration or booking.
+- Uses Thymeleaf (TemplateEngine, Context) to generate rich HTML content.
+- Automatically triggered in UserService.save() or BookingService.createBooking() after saving.

+#### Email Content:
+Recipient: the user's email (retrieved from Profile)
+Subject: Registration mail / Booking Confirmation
+Body: generated from a Thymeleaf HTML template (booking-confirmation.html) and includes:
+Username / Flight route and date / Number of booked seats / Booking status

+#### Technology:
+JavaMailSender for sending emails
+Thymeleaf for dynamic HTML content rendering
+Template: located in resources/templates/booking-confirmation.html

+#### Flow:
+User creates a booking via POST /api/bookings
+Booking is saved to the database EmailService.sendBookingConfirmationEmail() is called Email is rendered from Thymeleaf template and sent to the user

 ## Installation Steps
 ```bash